openforis/collect-earth-online-doc/docs/source/collection/start.rst

    :title: The Geo-Dash degradation tool.
    :align: center

 More specifically, the **top panel** is the imagery panel.
 Imagery will display here over the OpenStreetMap data when you select a specific date in the **bottom panel**.
 The **slider bar** allows you to choose the opacity of your imagery.
 Under **Band Combination**, 321 stands for true color composite (R,G,B) and 543 stands for false color composite (SWIR, NIR, R).
 Using the **Data** toggle, you can choose between Landsat or SAR data.

 The **bottom panel** shows a time series graph of NDFI (most common) or another metric.
+The time series graph is averaged over the plot (not sample) area.
 Values of NDFI between -1 and 0 generally indicate areas that have been logged (and burned, most likely).
 Values of NDFI near +1 indicate intact forest.
 Values near .5 suggest selective logging or diffuse canopy damage.
 Each dot represents one time period where there are data for your sample plot.

 To use this tool: